shikaku2/st-abcplayer/README.md

 ```

 The model doesn't need to be told about the extension machinery — just that
 it can write ABC notation and it will play.
-Alastor knowing it actually works
-is half the fun.

 ---